CmrCrabs/NEA/paperwork.typ

 ==== Rendering Equation @Atlas-Water @Acerola-FFT @Acerola-SOS This abstract equation models how a light ray incoming to a viewer is "formed" (in the context of this simulation).
 Due to there only being a single light source (the sun), subsurface scattering @Atlas-Water can be used to replace the $L_"diffuse"$ and $L_"ambient"$ terms.

-To include surface foam, we _lerp_ between the foam color and $L_"eye"$ based on foam density @Atlas-Water.
+To include surface foam, we _lerp_ between the foam color and $L_"scatter"$ based on foam density @Atlas-Water.
 We also Increase the roughness in areas covered with foam for $L_"specular"$ @Atlas-Water.

 $ L_"eye" = (1 - F) L_"scatter" + L_"specular" + F L_"env_reflected" $